lsbFlying/resy/README.md

 //   );
 // }
 /**
- * View supports Hook components in the same way as class components through props.
+ * view supports Hook components in the same way as class components through props.
  * You can also deconstruct reading using useStore (store) directly in the Hook component.
  * The effect of the two is the same, but also more convenient.
  */